R1perXNX/SlowScanner/README.md

 # Memory Scanner Library

 The **SlowScanner Library** is a lightweight and flexible memory scanning libary.
 It allows you to read and write virtual memory using Windows API or Kernel drivers to avoid anti-cheat detections.
-It doesn't come with an user interface so you have to create your own or

 ## UI Support

 Use the ImGui-powered user interface  available with GHScanner project.
 GHScanner is protected by copyright and cannot be publicly distributed.
 The project as well the documentation of SlowScanner is avaiable at  [GuidedHacking](https://guidedhacking.com).